‘Am I safe sleeping next to him?’: Murder victim’s words expose husband

 A faithful Christian, Amber Guichelaar was three days shy of her 33rd birthday when she died.

-“Amber definitely was a child of God,” said her mom, Amy DeGraaf, in an interview with Target 8. “(She) did her best to live and love like Jesus.”
+“Amber definitely was a child of God,” said her mom, Amy DeGraaf, in a recent interview with Target 8. “(She) did her best to live and love like Jesus.”

 At the time of her death, Amber Guichelaar was teaching English as a second language to middle schoolers in the Kentwood Public School District.
 It was a passion likely sparked when she first traveled to Guatemala on a church mission trip as a high schooler.